uyuni-project/uyuni/.github/ISSUE_TEMPLATE/mgmt-joining.md

 - [ ] Slack
   - [ ] Update workflows (daily standup, meetings, etc.)
   - [ ] Add to user groups (`susemanager-engineers` and squad specific groups, open a ticket on https://sd.suse.com)
-- [ ] Add the user to [SUSE Manager Engineering Team](https://outlook.office.com/people/group/mysuse.onmicrosoft.com/suma-all) and squad groups (if available), to get access to the calendar (PHP, Retrospective, and all other events), and to emails send to the mailing list for the group
+- [ ] Add the user to the Google [SUSE Manager Engineering Team](https://groups.google.com/a/suse.com/g/suma-all/members) and squad groups (if available), to get access to the calendar (PHP, Retrospective, and all other events), and to emails send to the mailing list for the group
 - [ ] Add SSH public key to [SUMA infrastructure](https://gitlab.suse.de/galaxy/infrastructure/-/blob/master/srv/salt/ssh/init.sls)
 - [ ] Provide default passwords if applicable (testsuite VMs, maybe https://gitlab.suse.de/galaxy/credentials)
 - [ ] Add user to SCC organization [SUSE Manager Team Playground](https://scc.suse.com/organizations/432530/users) for SCC mirror credentials